celo-org/celo-monorepo/packages/docs/getting-started/glossary.md

 : [go-ethereum](https://github.com/ethereum/go-ethereum), a Golang implementation of the Ethereum protocol from which the Celo Blockchain software is forked.

 Governable
-: A smart contract that is owned by the Celo Governance mechanism and so can be manipulated or updated by on-chain governance proposal.
+: A smart contract that is owned by the Celo [Governance](../celo-codebase/protocol/governance.md) mechanism and so can be manipulated or updated by an on-chain governance proposal.

 Group Share
 : The proportion of epoch rewards for an elected validator that is passed to the validator group that caused it to be elected.
 This is a property that can be configured by each group.